extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

     - averages
     - standard deviation for column values

-The reason one profiles thei
+The reason one profiles their data is to understand what their data is so that they can test it.
+Without profiling data first, one wou